 Well, let’s see if this strong number can really impact your usage of the stories and if you can get some of the results that this format is promising.

-How to Access Your Stories Insights?
+How to View Instagram Stories Analytics?

-If you still have not seen the Insights section in your Instagram account, here are the steps how to access them.
+If you still have not seen the Insights section in your Instagram account, here are the steps on how to access them.

 Please note: before you start looking for the Insights section, make sure your Instagram profile is converted to a business profile by connecting your Instagram account with your official Facebook business page.
-Once you do this you will get the Insights option in your Instagram profile.
+Once you do this, you will get the Insights option in your Instagram profile.

 To access the Instagram stories of the active story, follow these steps:

-- Tap on the current story
+- After few minutes or hours, tap again on the current story

 - Swipe up the story you are viewing